department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 **You can reach out to a VA social worker for support if you're:**

 - **In a crisis situation.** We can counsel you through the crisis, and then help connect you to VA and community resources to meet your long-term needs.
-- **Homeless, often in the hospital, or unable to care for yourself any longer.** We can help you find housing—even in an assisted living facility or nursing home if needed.
+- **Homeless, often in the hospital, or unable to care for yourself any longer.** We can help you find housing—if needed, in an assisted living facility or nursing home.
 - **In the hospital.** We can help you plan for your ongoing care at home or in a rehab or other facility.
 - **Living in a rural location far from a VA health facility.** We can work with your health care team to make sure you get the care you need from VA or in your community.
 - **Having trouble speaking up for yourself or feeling overwhelmed as you try to set up your care.** We can serve as your voice to make sure your wishes are respected and you get what you need.